-6 Creating Custom Schedules
+6 Creating Custom Simple Schedules

-In addition to using one of the Quick Start schedules, you can also create your own schedule using the built-in editor, or import a schedule from an SD memory card.
-You can export the current schedule to an SD memory card.
-You can also use the Song Meter SM4 Configurator software on your computer to create and edit schedules, which can be imported to the recorder.
+In addition to using one of the Quick Start schedules, you can create your own schedule using the built-in editor, or import a schedule from an SD memory card made on another recorder or the Song Meter SM4 Configurator software on your computer.
+You can also export the current schedule to an SD memory card.

 NOTE: It is advised to use the SM4 Configurator Software whenever possible to doublecheck that the programmed schedule will behave as desired.
-Programs created on the SM4BAT ZC can also be double-checked by importing them into the Configurator and viewing on the graphical calendar.
+Programs created on the SM4BAT FS can also be double-checked by importing them into the Configurator and viewing on the graphical calendar.

-SM4BAT ZC schedules are flexible and portable.
+SM4BAT FS schedules are flexible and portable.
 Schedules exported from recorders or created by the Song Meter SM4 Configurator software include all configurable settings.
 The appropriate settings are applied when a schedule is imported.
 This coupling of schedules with their settings enables you to share entire configurations from one recorder to another.